WSC 2018: Hong Kong

-Early childhood education and gender equality are two of the eight United Nations Millennium Development goals, and students will have the opportunity to address these critical issues.
+Early childhood education and gender equality are woven within 2 of the 17 United Nations Sustainable Development Goals, and students will have the opportunity to address these critical issues.
 They will engage with thought leaders, teachers, and scholars, including both HKU faculty and alumni in order to work toward solutions to alleviate the gender-related inequality that still exists throughout the world.

 We will offer the following scholarships for the 2018 IB World Student Conferences (IBWSCs):

 Available to IB World Schools that sent students to one of the 2017 conferences.
 Click here to apply.

 Available for IB World Schools that have never sent students to IBWSCs in the past.
 Click here to apply.

 Information for CAS Connection and IBWSC Newbies applicants

 Applicants for these scholarships should download the below sample project plans from the 2017 conferences, then follow the instructions in the relevant form to complete the application process.

 for mental health [25KB]

 Chris Mannix Scholarship

 The Chris Mannix Scholarship was established in Chris’ memory in 2014 to honour his passion and dedication to the IB.